-At this moment there is no doubt that the best, may, we believe the only . history of the Armenian campaign of 1854 is to be found in these volumes; and a most interesting story it is.
+At this moment there is no doubt that the best, nay, we believe the only history of the Armenian campaign of 1854 is to be found in these volumes; and a most interesting story it is.
 The fact is beyond all dispute that the Turkish army entered the field better appointed and in greater numbers than the Turkish army acting in that region twenty-seven years ago.
-In 1828 the Turks were surprised, and could not muster anything like the forces which assembled at Kars and Ardahan last year.
-It seems but too probable enemy would not have risked, or he would have lost, the battle of Kurukdere, so admirably described in these pages; and although we are not sanguine enough to think that the Turks would have ever reached Tiflis, yet we believe that they might have saved Bayazid, and confined the enemy to Gumri.
+In 1828 the Turks were surprised, and could not muster anything like the forces n a construction and the second se enemy would not have risked, or he would have lost, the battle of Kuruk- expediency to be regulated by the civil government, not as a matter of dere, so admirably described in these pages; and although we are not divine authority. sanguine enough to think that the Turks would have ever reached Tiffis, yet we believe that they might have saved Bayazid, and confined the enemy ing his own cause as well as urging a general argument, just as, two centuto Gumri.

 We must confess that we do not entertain that alarm at the progress of Russian arms in Armenia and Asia Minor which Mr. Duncan shares with other Asiatic travellers.
 We are not of opinion that it would have been advisable to divide the Allied forces, for the purpose of sending even one division to Kars.
-Nor do we think that Russia can conquer Asia Minor, or even obtain results that will compensate for any success we may obtain in the Crimea; but we are quite ready to concur in the opinion that the operations of General Mouravieff' constitute a serious diversion, which, if time and opportunity serve, may be developed into a permanent and substantial enterprise on its own merits.
+Nor do we think that Russia can conquer Asia Minor, or even obtain results that will compensate for any success we may obtain in the Crimea; but we are quite ready to concur in the opinion that the operations of General Mouravieff constitute a serious diversion, which, if time and opportunity serve, may be developed into a permanent and substantial enterprise on its own merits.
 To say that the army of Mouravieff is numerically sufficient to overrun "the Asiatic provinces of the Porte" is, we conceive, to form an incorrect estimate of the chances of that officer, and to speak in accents of exaggerated alarm.
 While the Allies are in the Crimea, Russia dare not be too prodigal of men and resources upon the plains and in the passes of Armenia.
 If Mouravieff, before winter sets in, takes Erzeroum, he will have accomplished more in one campaign, with diminished resources, than Paskiewitch, who had nothing to fear for his rear, and to whom the Black Sea was open, accomplished in 1828.
 It is not sufficient to capture a town to make a flank march within sight of its garrison.
 We can conceive, indeed, that had the Western Powers abandoned Turkey to her fate in 1854, then Russian legions would have been triumphant from Kars to Mossul, and from Bayazid to Trebizond-perhaps to the Bosphorus.
 But, then, how changed the conditions of success!
-Mouravieff, of course, may be a Napoleon, and he is undoubtedly what Mr. Duncan describes him to be; an able and enterprising officer; but we shall not be convinced of his ability to conquer Asia Minor until we see the accomplishment of the enterprise.
+Mouravieff, of course, may be a Napoleon, and he is undoubtedly what Mr. Duncan describes him to be: an able and enterprising officer ; but we shall not be convinced of his ability to conquer Asia Minor until we see the accomplishment of the enterprise.